gdsec-test/security-sinkhole/README.md

 # Install dependencies

-- npm i
+- install AWS CLI and Docker CLI
+- run `npm i`

 # Development
-Need to have AWS Creds (as env vars) accessing `product security dev private account` and `golden images account`
+Need to have AWS Creds (as env vars) accessing `product security dev private account` and `golden images account` before running and development

 To run and develop web-server locally.
 Stop\start to see changes